 The accompanying combined financial statements have been prepared assuming that the Company will continue as a Going Concern.
-As discussed in Note 2.a to the combined financial statements, the Company is in discussion with its lenders to amend its facility agreement in respect to loan to value test that raises substantial doubt about its ability to continue as a Going Concern.
-Management's plans in regard to these matters are also described in Note 2.a.
+As discussed in Note 2 to the combined financial statements, the uncertainty related to the financial situation of the Company's charterer raises substantial doubt about its ability to continue as a Going Concern.
+Management's description of these matters is also included in the note.
 The combined financial statements do not include any adjustments that might result from the outcome of this uncertainty.